aichung/cnichallenge_stub/README.rst

 Run
 ----

-This ``plugin`` can be run in two modes: natively as a python package or as a containerized docker image.
+This ``plugin`` can be run in two modes: natively as a python package or as a containerized Docker image.

 Using PyPI
 ~~~~~~~~~~